Online Learning Has a Cheating Problem, And It’s Growing

 AI-based writing assistants, such as those integrated into advanced text processors, can help improve the clarity and readability of mathematical articles.
 In addition, they provide stylistic recommendations to give the paper a logical and easy-to-follow structure, which is crucial in academic paper writing.

 The integration of AI into mathematical writing is not just an evolution but a revolution that is transforming the way we create, edit, and share scientific knowledge.
 Tools like Wiris, with their powerful capabilities, are making mathematical writing more accessible, efficient, and error-free.
 As these technologies continue to advance, they will further bridge the gap between human intuition and machine accuracy, making the work of researchers, teachers, and students alike easier.
 If you found this exploration interesting, share it with your peers and join the conversation about the future of AI in math.
+If you’d like to find out more about our products, please feel free to get in touch with our Sales team at sales@wiris.com for more information.

 Learning mathematics requires more than just understanding theories: the key to mastering complex concepts and honing skills lies in continuous practice.
 However, traditional methods often limit the learning process: once the student has solved a problem, the challenge disappears, and exams often repeat the same questions, thus losing their value as an assessment tool.
 Imagine having the possibility to generate unlimited exercises with random variables, adapted to the needs of each student.
 With Wiris, this is now possible.